MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 Regardless, change is hard.
 Because of this, this guide was made to ensure that moving from CodePush to App Center is a seamless experience for you, so you can focus on development and not be impeded by the learning curve of navigating  a new product.
 Besides the use of a new CLI, we have tried to limit the amount of changes you have to make at the time of this announcement.
 You will not have to make any changes in your code until the release of the new SDK next year.

 If you're a current CodePush user, your account has already been migrated for you.
 All of your CodePush data can be accessed by simply logging into [App Center](https://appcenter.ms).
 If not, that's okay too!
-You can get started by creating an account [here](https://appcenter.ms).
+You can get started by [creating an account](https://appcenter.ms).

 ## Getting Started